franciscop/drive-db/README.md

 ### Refresh the cache

-To clear and refresh the cache, call `drive()` with a cache time of 0:
+To force-refresh the cache at any point you can call `drive()` with a cache time of 0:

 ```js
 drive({ sheet, cache: 0 });